Alabama voters struggle with supporting Moore - CNN Video

 Trump urges rally goers to vote for Roy Moore

-Shelby: The Republican party can do better
+Shelby: The Republican Party can do better

 Conway: Trump is only endorsement that matters